shivaylamba/Hacktoberfest/README.md

 We’ll use the `git clone` command along with the URL that points to your fork of the repository.

-This URL will be similar to the URL above, except now it will end with `.git` .
+This URL will be similar to the URL above, except for  now it will end with `.git` .
 In the cloud_haiku example above, the URL will look like this:

 https://github.com/your-username/Hacktoberfest.git